 As we develop, engagement with business & industry and investors is critical.
 KTI welcomes an open dialogue with all our stakeholders.
 Get in touch to share your views and share in our development.
 KTI is located in Enterprise Ireland (EI) and funded by EI with co-financing from the Irish Universities Association (IUA).

 KTI was established in late 2013 as a partnership between Enterprise Ireland and the Irish Universities Association, arising from a recommendation from a Government-led task force that reviewed the state of business-research base engagement in 2012.
 You can read about this in the Government Report ‘Putting Public Research to work for Ireland’.
 This details national policy in relation to collaboration between public research organisations and business, including the protection and exploitation of intellectual property arising from publicly funded research undertaken by public research organisations.
 This national IP Protocol describes ways in which Ireland is encouraging further engagement between companies and the research base through standardised IP ownership and access terms, so that commercial agreements are quick and easy to set up.

-KTI is accountable to the Department of Jobs, Enterprise and Innovation (DJEI).
+KTI is accountable to the Department of Business, Enterprise and Innovation (DBEI).
 KTI is advised by a group of commercially experienced people drawn from industry (SME and multi-national, Irish and overseas) and the investment community.
 KTI engages with the broader knowledge transfer community through the KT Stakeholder Forum of representatives Irish HEIs, TTOs, research funders and government agencies.